Rich and creamy with a delicous hint of gin this lemon and gin tart takes a classic lemon tart and turns it into a treat that is even more delicious.

 - Line with baking parchment and fill with baking beans.
 Bake blind on a baking sheet for 10 minutes, then remove the parchment and beans and bake for another 8-10 minutes until pale golden.

 - As soon as the pastry case coes out of the oven brush the inside of the pastry case with a little beaten egg white.
 Reduce the oven temperature to 160℃ (140℃ fan)/325°F/gas mark 3.

 - Finely grate the zest from 2 lemons and squeeze the juice.
 Place 4 large eggs in a mixing bowl and whisk in 175g (6oz) caster sugar.
 Then whisk in 150ml (¼pt) double cream, 2 tablespoon gin and the grated zest and lemon juice.

 - Pour the lemon mixture into the pastry case and cook for 25 – 35 minutesor until just set.
 Remove from the oven and allow to cool.

 - Remove the tart from the tin and transfer to a serving plate.
 Using a zester remove the zest from 1 lemon, then squeeze the juice.

-- Place 3 tbsp icing sugar and 1 tsp cornflour in a small pan then strain in the lemon jucie stirring to blend.
-Heat gently stirring until thickened, then stir in 2 tbsp gin.
+- Place 3 tablespoon icing sugar and 1 teaspoon cornflour in a small pan then strain in the lemon jucie stirring to blend.
+Heat gently stirring until thickened, then stir in 2 tablespoon gin.

 - Spoon the glaze over the tart and decroate with the lemon zest and a few lemon thyme leaves.